geojeff/busser/README.md

 npm install uglify-js

-These npm install steps will populate a node_modules directory in the waiter directory.
+These npm install steps will populate a node_modules directory in the busser directory.
 If you installed coffee-script globally, with -g, you can run coffee to get a REPL for learning, if you want.
-The coffee command is used to compile src/waiter.coffee to bin/coffee.js, with the command:
+The coffee command is used to compile src/busser.coffee to bin/coffee.js, with the command:

-    coffee --output bin ./src/waiter.coffee
+    coffee --output bin ./src/busser.coffee

 If you installed coffeescript locally, you will need to use the path:

     ./node_modules/coffee-script/bin/coffee

-After a successful step to get a bin/waiter.js, you are ready to run waiter, after adding a frameworks directory inside waiter, then cloning SproutCore master in there (https://github.com/sproutcore/sproutcore/).
+After a successful step to get a bin/busser.js, you are ready to run busser, after adding a frameworks directory inside busser, then cloning SproutCore master in there (https://github.com/sproutcore/sproutcore/).

 Preparing Config File
 ---------------------

-**Waiter** uses the node.js nconf module for configurations.
-See the default conf/waiter.json file for usage.
+**Busser** uses the node.js nconf module for configurations.
+See the default conf/busser.json file for usage.

 See https://github.com/flatiron/nconf for nconf details.